SwastikMajumder/AlgebraSolver/README.md

 # AlgebraSolver
-A algebra solving program, which deals with equations too.
+A project.. which aims to create an AI which can eventually solve IIT-JEE questions